amoshong/CleaningData/Code Book.md

+# Feature_all.txt

-#Feature_all.txt : the result of step1 of run_analysis.R.
+## File description: the result of step1 of run_analysis.R.
 It contains columns of subject, activity code, activity labels and all features by merging the training and the test sets.

 ## The first three column for Feature_all.txt are: